krawaller/algol5/modules/content/material/games/desdemona/rules.md

 </div>

-Besides the regular rule there are two variants for the game:

-- The "cassio" variant changes two rules for when you {CMND:name=fire}:
+Besides the regular rules there is a "cassio" variant, which changes two rules for when you {CMND:name=fire}:

 - You always {CMND:name=fire} a neutral {UNIT:group=stones,who=0}, even when firing to **flip**
-  - There is no board perimeter rule
-- The "iago" variant introduces the following changes:
-  - You may move past pieces of your own colour
-  - You always {CMND:name=fire} a {UNIT:group=stones} of your own colour
-  - You can only {CMND:name=fire} across empty spaces, not across opponent stones
-  - Opponent stones will **flip** if caught on an orthodiagonal line between the fired stone and another unit of your colour - like when placing in Othello!
 - There is no board perimeter rule